BHFock/git-cl/docs/FUTURE.md

 # Future Ideas for `git-cl`

 This document outlines potential features that may be added to `git-cl` in the future.
 These features are aligned with the long-term vision of `git-cl` as a changelist-centric workflow tool.
-They reflect the tool’s philosophy of clarity, context, and composable workflows.
+They reflect the tool's philosophy of clarity, context, and composable workflows.

 > Disclaimer: These ideas are not actively planned or under development.
 > I currently don't have time to work on them or to support community-driven development.